vsummet/IntroductionToComputerSystems/Labs/0-Linux.md

 5. git Exercise

-   1. Open a web browser, visit Blackboard, and find the Lab 0 announcement.
+   1. Open a web browser, visit Blackboard, and find the Lab0 announcement.
 This announcement has a link in it.
 Click on it.
 You may have to grant the CMS230 organization permissions as this is the first time you've accepted the assignment.
 You'll get a message that GitHub is setting up your repo.
 Once that message is finished, your repo full of "starter code" for this lab has been created on GitHub.
 But we've got to get that code over to codeanywhere!
    2. In your GitHub window, find the big green button which says "Clone or download".
 Click it and copy the link.
    3. Switch tabs in your web browser to codeanywhere.
 At a prompt, navigate to your ```cms230``` directory.
 In this directory type the command ```git clone link-to-repo-you-just-copied-in-the-previous-step```  Note: Typing Ctl-V to paste **will not work**.
 You will need to right-click and select Paste.
 You may have to enter your GitHub user name and password, depending on how you set up your codeanywhere account.
    4. You will see a confirmation message as the repo is successfully cloned.
 Type ```ls``` at the prompt, and you will see a directory that is a combination of the assignment name and your GitHub userid.
 Move into that directory (```cd directory-name```) and type ```ls``` again.
 You should see a file named ```Lab0.c``` which is the starter code I've provided for this "assignment".
    5. There is a small bug (feature?) in codeanywhere.
 In order to be able to see your newly created directories and files in the graphical file browser (left hand sidebar), you'll need to refresh by right clicking on the Fall2018 connection and selecting Refresh.
    6. In the graphical file browser, navigate (by using your mouse and clicking, isn't that easy?!) to the Lab0.c file.
 Click on it.
 It will open in a tab.
 You should now have two tabs open: "Fall2018" (the command line interface connection to the Linux computer) and "Lab0.c" (your C program ready for editing).
-   5. Switch to the CLI tab and make sure you're in your Lab0 directory.
+   5. Switch to the CLI tab and make sure you're in the directory for Lab 0.
 At a prompt, compile the code by typing ```gcc -Wall Lab0.c```
    6. Remember that an absence of errors means success!
 At the prompt, list the contents of the directory.
 You should see a file named ```a.out```.
 This is the compiled executable.
 Execute it by typing ```./a.out```.
 You should see the output ```Hello CMS230```.
    7. Switch to your editor tab containing Lab0.c.
 Modify the .c file to print out your name on a new line after the "Hello" greeting.
 Save your changes.
 Switch back to the CLI tab, compile, and execute your program.
 If you get any errors at the compilation stage, fix them!
    8. Yay!
 You've completed your assignment.
 Now you need to get your changes back to GitHub so that I can grade your work.
 You will need to do 3 things to make this happen: add the (changed) file to your local repo, commit the changes to your local repo, push your local repo to your remote repo (on GitHub) so they are in sync.